 In addition, we liaise with external agencies such as speech and language therapists to deliver individual programmes of support in school, as recommended by the multi-professionals with whom we work.

 Lesson observations by senior staff ensure the school continues to develop its inclusive ethos and training needs are identified from these observations.

 The expertise and training of staff to support children and young people with SEND

 Our staff receive regular training and updates on SEND, and all of our teachers hold Qualified Teaching Status.

 The Assistant Headteacher / SENDCo has an MA in Education and the National Award for SEND Coordination.

 We aim to ensure that all staff working with learners who have SEND possess a working knowledge of the difficulty to help them in supporting access to the curriculum.

 Where it is deemed that external support is necessary, we discuss any referrals with parents in the first instance and gain full consent before proceeding with a referral.
 We have a good working relationship with many specialists from outside agencies and encourage their involvement with our more needy students.
 Currently we have regular contact with teams from:

-Educational Psychology and Specialist Teacher Support (Learning and Language Support)
+Specialist Teachers for Inclusive Practice (Learning and Language Support)